JGMIRANDA66/Counbting-Stars/README.md

 This is a poroject of counting stars from the sky using AI and image processing.

-pip install this guys to make it rruin on your PC:
+pip install this guys to make it run on your PC:

 Package                       Version
 ----------------------------- -----------